James4Ever0/notes/email scraper, 自动发短信 邮件 自动接收短信 接收邮件 mail sms automatic sending ad broadcasting, email verification, sms verification, sms log.md

 ### email marketing

-email marketing is quantity over quality. know your customers' preference by linking their accounts on other platforms, telemetry.
+email marketing is quantity over quality. know your customers' preferences and behaviors (language, country, life schedule (by year? month? week? time in a day?)) by linking their accounts on other platforms, telemetry.

 email bulk senders are equipped with email templates, statistics (like opened or not, click data monitoring)